-Prerequisite or corequisite: Principles of Marketing 250 or consent
+Prerequisite or Corequisite: MGT 250

-Managerial approach to the study of the basic principles and concepts which underlie advertising practice and procedure in the marketing-promotional and distribution aspects of modern business-industrial enterprise operations.
+Managerial approach to the study of the basic principles and concepts which underlie advertising practice and procedure in the marketingpromotional and distribution aspects of modern business-industrial enterprise operations.
 Includes the role of advertising in the individual firm and the total economy; also advertising objectives, methods, techniques, preparation, research, surveys, copywriting, layout, media selection and testing advertising effectiveness, as well as advertising rates and budgetary factors.